RULES MEDITERRANEAN EPIC 2022

 - Several gifts from sponsors

-The cancellation insurance covers 100% registration refund for request done berfore the 9th of february.
-All the refund requests have to be made via email to email@example.com .
+The cancellation insurance covers 100% registration refund for request done before the 1st of february 2022.
+All the refund requests have to be made via email to firstname.lastname@example.org .

 2. Health clauses.

-2.4 We are the first interested that the event take place on the scheduled dates, but we want to clarify before you decide to register how we are going to proceed in each case.
-In the case of postponement due to the health situation and its consequent administrative restrictions, alternative dates will be set by the organization.
-All participants will be automatically registered on the alternative dates.
-Participants who have bought the cancellation insurance (highly recommended) will also have the option of requesting a 100% refund of the registration.
+In the case of postponement for reasons of the health situation and its consequent administrative restrictions, alternative dates will be proposed for holding it.
+All participants will be automatically registered on the alternative date.
+Participants who have taken out cancellation insurance (highly recommended) will also have the option of requesting a 100% refund of the registration.
 Participants who do not have cancellation insurance may transfer their registration to a colleague, but they will not be able to recover the registration fee if they do not wish / can participate in the new alternative dates.

-2.6 As specified in clause 1.11, the amount paid for the insurance (18eur) will not be reimbursed in any case.
+As specified in clause 1.11, the amount paid for the insurance will not be reimbursed in any case.

-2.7.
-If by administrative imperative and due to the pandemic situation we were forced to restrict participation to a given number lower than 600 participants (hopefully that will not happen!), Bib numbers would be assigned until the places are filled according to this priority: 1.
+If by administrative imperative and due to the pandemic situation we were forced to restrict participation to a given number of less than 600 participants (hopefully that will not happen!), Bib numbers would be assigned until the places were filled according to this priority: 1.
 Elite riders, 2.
 International riders, 3.
-Federated Master riders and Teams 4.
-Not Federated riders.
+Master cyclists and federated teams.
+4. Not Federated riders.
 In the last group admitted, the order will be the registration date.
-Those participants who did not enter the quota would be reimbursed with 100% of the registration and would be given a 20% discount coupon for registration in the next edition.
-Take this situation into account to make your reservations for travel, hotel, … Obviously we are the first to not want something like this to happen, but in the current situation it is a possibility and we want you to know in advance how we would manage it.
+Those participants who did not enter the quota would be paid 100% of the registration.

 3.2.
 Participants can register in any of the following CATEGORIES.
 The ages are calculated in reference to the age of the participant on December 31 of the year of the competition: